janeshelbyporter/COVID-Foot-Traffic/README.md

 1. To run the models in this project, you will need access to the scikit-learn libraries and Ts-learn.
 This can be installed through pip or conda install.
 2. Download all the files.
 Make sure the csv files are saved in the same folder as the Jupyter Notebook files.
 3. Open  COVID_Data_Pre-Processing.ipynb in Jupyter Notebook.
 This file contains the steps I took to do preprocess the data.
+It also contains the Tslearn time series k-means model.
 It will output a file called processed_data.csv.
 This file is also available for download if the file does not work as expected.
 4. Next, open  COVID_Modelling.ipynb in Jupyter Notebook.
-This is the file I used to build and test my models as well as create some of the visualizations.
+This is the file I used to build and test the sci-kit learn model as well as create some of the visualizations.
 5. The last file, Visualization.ipynb shows how I created the first graph in the research paper.